mkazhdan/TextureSignalProcessing/README.md

 If adjacent texels share the same mask color, they are assumed to come from the same source, and the gradient between them is preserved.
 Otherwise, the gradient is set to zero.
 Additionally, a mask color of black is reserved to indicate that the texel value is unknown.<BR>
 For example, running
-<blockquote><code>% Bin/*/TextureFiltering --in Rooster/rooster.ply ../TSP.Data/Rooster/texels.png --inMask ../TSP.Data/Rooster/mask.png</code></blockquote>
+<blockquote><code>% Bin/*/TextureFiltering --in Rooster/rooster.ply ../TSP.Data/Rooster/texels.png --mask ../TSP.Data/Rooster/mask.png</code></blockquote>
 opens a viewer showing the stitched texture on the left and the composite texture on the right.
 <LI>
 In addition to the input mesh, specify (multiple) partial textures and associated confidence maps.